PoisotLab/ms_betacov_mapping/README.md

 However, we find that the global pattern of betacoronavirus phylogenetic distinctiveness is quite distinct from both bat host richness and phylogenetic distinctiveness (@fig:richness; bottom).
-In contrast to the sparsity of Neotropical betacoronavirus hosts, South America has the most evolutionary distinct hosts *and* viruses, followed by secondary hotspots in southeast Asia and the Rift Valley region have mostly distinct viruses.
-Some degree of sampling bias may contribute to these patterns: for example, South-America is one of the places where the fewest bat betacoronavirus sequences have been generated [@Anthony2017GloPat;@Allen2017GloHot; @Olival2017HosVir], resulting in a sparser phylogenetic tree, and artificially inflating distinctiveness; conversely, disproportionate research effort in eastern China [@Cohen2022SamStr] may have led to a more complete inventory of the local diversity of coronaviruses, again inflating these metrics relative to underlying patterns.
+In contrast to the sparsity of Neotropical betacoronavirus hosts, South and Central America have the most evolutionary distinct hosts *and* viruses, followed by secondary hotspots in southeast Asia and the Rift Valley region have mostly distinct viruses.
+Some degree of sampling bias may contribute to these patterns: for example, the Neotropics are one of the places where the fewest bat betacoronavirus sequences have been generated (cite2), resulting in a sparser phylogenetic tree, and artificially inflating distinctiveness; conversely, disproportionate research effort in eastern China [@Cohen2022SamStr] may have led to a more complete inventory of the local diversity of coronaviruses, again inflating these metrics relative to underlying patterns.
 Even accounting for